Abbeydorney: Abbey

-The name of the village derives from the translation of the Irish Mainistir Ó dTorna - in English O'Dorney Abbey - which was the Cistercian Order Abbeydorney Abbey, established in 1154 and located north of the village.
+The name of the village derives from the translation of the Irish Mainistir Ó dTorna – in English O'Dorney Abbey – which was the Cistercian Order Abbeydorney Abbey, established in 1154 and located north of the village.
 The abbey is often called Kyrie Eleison (which is Greek for Lord, have mercy).
 It was suppressed in 1537 during the reign of King Henry VIII of England.

 Village

 The village that developed around the abbey is of an agrarian nature and the institutions that have developed reflect this.
 In 1885, Abbeydorney GAA club was established, and in 1895 Abbeydorney Co-operative Dairy Society was formed.
-In 1920, during the War of Independence, the village creamery and a number of houses were burned to the ground by RIC Auxiliaries and Black and Tans in a reprisal attack.
+A courthouse for petty sessions was held fortnightly in Abbeydorney.
+The courthouse closed in 1919.